Concrete18/Game-Save-Manager/README.md

 ## Bugs

+* Renaming multiples times in one session causes issues.
 * leaving the file dialog open prevents closing interface.
 * Game backup size shows as 0 after finishing a backup until it is clicked again.